abhigowda27/bbts/README.md

 - 📊 **Device Status**
   View real-time status (ON/OFF, connected/disconnected) of all your switches.

-- 🔔 **Notifications**
-  Get alerts when devices are connected, disconnected, or when actions are performed.

 - 🎨 **Modern UI**
   Clean, intuitive, and responsive interface built with Flutter.